 - problems bones and kidneys

 - smaller than average head circumference and brain size

 - slowed down physical growth pre and post-birth

 Fetal Alcohol Syndrome Disorder (FASD) has a massive impact on healthcare, educational and correctional services.
 It is a serious public health, social and economic issue that affects millions of people in South Africa placing incredible strain on the taxpayer and public services.

 FARR’s Leana says that it has become socially acceptable to abuse alcohol in South Africa.
 “In all the studies we’ve done, when we ask what sensible drinking means, nobody knows.
 They say we drink until we tip over, and if I don’t drink, I’d be the only one in my circle not drinking.”

 According to studies by the Medical Research Council, women from lower socioeconomic backgrounds are unlikely to drink alone, unless addicted.
 They drink with friends, family and their partners.

 How Can We Help Create Awareness For FAS in South Africa

 FASfacts implements a number of awareness programmes and campaigns to decrease the prevalence of Fetal Alcohol Syndrome in South Africa

-Learn more about Alcoholism in South Africa here as well as some of our previous posts on alcohol abuse and use, partners of alcoholics, adult children of alcoholics, addiction and treatment, symptomatic drinking and take the alcohol self-test on the Recovery Direct treatment portal.
+Learn more about alcohol use disorder in South Africa here as well as some of our previous posts on alcohol abuse and use, partners of alcoholics, adult children of alcoholics, addiction and treatment, symptomatic drinking and take the alcohol self-test on the Recovery Direct treatment portal.